dotslashluis/dNIAIS/README.md

 I'm a lazy bastard that finds it annoying to maintain scripts that are 300 lines long if the script is used for a trivial task and does not contribute anything to the world.
 Therefore I didn't bother to add any interactivity to them since it will just make them bloated, slow and, most importantly, be a waste of my time.

-That being said, these scripts are meant to be ran manually one by one ( `bash example.sh`).   **Do not** run them in batch since I **did not** create a system to handle errors and if any part of the script fails it will probably just continue on and damage your system.
+That being said, these scripts are meant to be ran manually one by one ( `bash example.sh`).   **Do not** run them in batch since I **did not** create a system to handle errors and if any part of the script fails it will probably just continue with the rest and damage your system.

 ## Okay, then what do I end up with if I run these scripts?